 If you become aware of any nearby protests, leave the area immediately.
 Don’t attempt to cross road blocks erected by the security forces or protesters.
 Make sure you keep valid photographic identification with you at all times.
 Take particular care in areas with a history of regular protests.
 At protests on 24 and 25 January westerners, including British Nationals, were singled out and attacked by some protestors.
-See Political & security section.
+See Safety and security

 There is a serious risk of violence and sexual assault at demonstrations.
-NGOs report more than 100 rapes and sexual assaults against women in demonstrations since 30 June.
+NGOs report more than 100 rapes and sexual assaults against women in demonstrations since 30 June 2013.
 Foreign and Egyptian women have been attacked.
-See Political and security situation.
+See Safety and security

 Overseas Business Risk